TIBHannover/terminology-metadata/MetadataGuide.md

 ### 2.2 Metadata recommendations and SHACL

 This guide is a human-readable specification.
-In addition, we also provide SHACL specifications of these recommendations that can be/are used for three different purposes.
+In addition, we also provide SHACL specifications of these recommendations.

+#### 2.2.1 Ontology-level metadata

+The SHACL specification for ontology-level metadata can be/are used for three different purposes.

 1. Data validation <br>
 A shape for data validation can be retrieved from <https://www.purl.org/ontologymetadata/shape> and can be used with SHACL validators to test ontologies for any violations of required metadata by [TIB Terminology Service][TIB TS] and to get suggestions for recommended metadata.
 We recommend the online SHACL validators [SHACL Playground][shacl-playground], [SHACL Playground by Zazuko](https://shacl-playground.zazuko.com/) or [SHACL Play!](https://shacl-play.sparna.fr/play/) for performing evaluations.
 Turtle or json-ld are common input format.
 SHACL Play! also allows to use IRIs for shapes and ontologies.<br>